-- Huts allow environmental damage to be minimized by concentrating and controlling human use.
+- Huts minimize environmental damage by concentrating and controlling human use.

 - Huts reduce the use of fossil fuels by providing more efficient, centralized cooking, water purification and lighting systems and eliminating the need for users to haul in fuel containers.